byronpendason/byronpendason.github.io/young_penda.md

 The ettin turned to face Penda, straightening up to his full height.
 "No," Wﾄ《e answered, "This ends here tonight, with one of us dying here."

-"You will die just like your father Gimm," Penda declared, "Perhaps I will build my castle from *your* corpse!"
+"You will die just like your father Gymm," Penda declared, "Perhaps I will build my castle from *your* corpse!"

 Wﾄ《e roared in anger, and again he charged.
 He gut checked Penda with his shoulder, sending the young warrior flying.
 Wﾄ《e bellowed in pain from where his shoulder had made contact with Penda's chainmail.